 Usually, a brisket has two functioning types of fat in it.
-The marbling fat that lies within the point of the brisket and the excess fat that lays across the entire brisket when it’s cooking.
+The marbling fat that lies within the point of the brisket and the excess fat that lays across the whole brisket when it’s cooking.
 This fat will just slide right off with a little help from you.

 Slicing a Brisket Based on Its Anatomy